dhruhisheth/dhruhisheth/README.md

 ---

 ### 🔗 About Me
-- 🎓 Pursuing a **B.S. in Computer Science** with a **minor in Engineering Management** at San Jose State University
+- 🎓 Pursuing a **B.S. in Computer Science** with a **minor in Engineering Management** at San Jose State University.
-- 💡 Skilled in developing full-stack, ML-powered web applications using modern tools and cloud platforms
+- 💡 Skilled in developing full-stack, ML-powered web applications using modern tools and cloud platforms.
-- 🤝 Roles at SJSU: Peer Mentor • Mentorship Chair for SWE • Girls Who Code Technical Developer
+- 🤝 Roles at SJSU: Peer Mentor • Mentorship Chair for SWE • Girls Who Code Technical Developer.

 ---